hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/layout-components/header-component.md

 # Header component

-To create your own header component, you can either create a component in your app with the path `ember-skeleton/header`, or specify a custom path in the `headerComponent` property in your <LinkTo @route="docs.default-options">app wide default options</LinkTo>.
+To create your own header component, you can either create a component in your app with the path `ember-skeleton/header`, or specify a custom path in the `headerComponent` property in your <LinkTo class="docs-md__a" @route="docs.default-options">app wide default options</LinkTo>.

 ## headerProps